 8. In the last 12 months have you personally experienced discrimination at work from manager, team leader or other colleagues.

-9. Percentage difference between the organisations Board membership and its overall workforce disaggregated.
+9. Percentage difference between the organisation’s Board membership and its overall workforce disaggregated.

 Cultural and Ethnic Minorities Network (CEMN)